tttthomasssss/tttthomasssss.github.io-src/content/pages/about.md

 Previously, I have PhDed with focus on Compositional Distributional Semantics at the University of Sussex.

-Language can be fairly weird at times as it lets us refer to the same thing by different words (e.g. buy, purchase, acquire are all - more or less - synonymous in meaning), and to different things with the same word (e.g. bank as in the financial institution vs. bank as the sloping land next to a river).
-During my PhD I've mostly focused on the latter, and indeed compositional distributional models are pretty good at making these distinctions (see e.g. <a href="{static}/pdfs/papers/Composition_SENSE.pdf" target="_blank">this paper</a>).
-In my post-doc I am now working on overcoming the issues of the former.

 <center>
 <img src="{static}/images/ProfilePicture_small.png" alt="drawing" height="182" width="160"/>
 </center>